kubeflow/website/content/docs/started/getting-started-k8s.md

 +++
-title = "Kubeflow on Kubernetes" description = "Instructions for installing Kubeflow on your existing Kubernetes cluster" weight = 4
+title = "Kubeflow on Local Kubernetes" description = "Instructions for installing Kubeflow on your existing Kubernetes cluster" weight = 4
 +++